 The next time you are in Italy, either on holiday or on business, if you see Branzino/spigola/ragno next to the word ‘sale‘ – salt – on a menu, order it.
-Similarly, should you notice ‘Orata’ close to the word ‘griglia‘ – grilled, do not hesitate for a nano second -point at the words on the menu and say ‘Questo’.
+Similarly, should you notice ‘Orata’ close to the word ‘griglia‘ – grilled, do not hesitate for a nano second – point at the words on the menu and say ‘Questo’.
 Indeed, any fish dishes mentioning the words branzino or orata are well worth trying.

-Honestly, whether you are a fish fan or not, I very much doubt that you will regret your decision.
+Honestly, whether you are fan of fish dishes or not, I very much doubt that you will regret your decision.

 If you stick to pasta and pizza while you are in Italy, you will miss out on a lot, believe me.